mholtkamp/octave/Documentation/Lua/Nodes/3D/Audio3D.md

 Get the audio priority of this node.
 If the number of concurrent sounds has been reached, sounds with lower priority will be stopped to allow sounds with higher priority to play.
 Default priority is 0.
 Priority is stored as 32-bit integer and can be negative.

 Sig: `priority = Audio3D:GetPriority()`
- - Ret: `number priority` Sound priority
+ - Ret: `integer priority` Sound priority
 ---
 ### SetAttenuationFunc
 Set the sound intensity attenuation function.
-The attenuation controls how quickly a sound's volume fades out when moving from the inner radius to the outer radius, or alternatively, how quickly a sound's volume fades in when moving the outer radius to the inner radius.
+The attenuation controls how quickly a sound's volume fades out when moving from the inner radius to the outer radius, or alternatively, how quickly a sound's volume fades in when moving from the outer radius to the inner radius.

 See the [AttenuationFunc](../../Misc/Enums.md#attenuationfunc) enumeration.